Maaritneva/Maaritneva.github.io/README.md

 # Maaritneva.github.io
-This is my forst hands-on-assignment for web develoment coures It present a movie called "Sisu"
+This is my first hands-on-assignment for web develoment coures It present a movie called "Sisu"